 - Ensuring that your program offers good color contrast options for users.
 Windows provides a high contrast option, but that's really designed to be a solution for severe visual impairment.
 Other contrast options best serve users with mild impairment, such as low vision and color blindness.
-To determine if your program's use of color is accessible and not used as a primary method of communication, we recommend using the Fujitsu ColorDoctor or the Vischeck utilities.

 - Ensuring that users have a way to adjust the size of text in your program's UI (for example, through a slider control or drop-down box for font size).
 If possible, support high dots per inch (dpi) mode.

 - Ensuring that your program is multimodal, meaning that if the primary mode of the program is inaccessible for some, these users have a way to work around the problem.
 For example, when animation is displayed, the information should be displayable in at least one non-animated presentation mode at the option of the user.

 Multimodal interfaces and flexible navigation essentially offer the user the architecture of information redundancy.
 Redundancy sometimes has negative connotations; in user interface text, for example, we advise removing redundancy to streamline the reading experience.
 But in the context of accessibility, redundancy connotes positive, fail-safe mechanisms and experiences.